hdk1983/HIDOS/README.md

 It is expected to work on PCjr compatible and JX too.
 It can be booted by `PC_BOOT.BIN` boot code only since it is relocatable binary including MZ header.
 Since JX Japanese BIOS uses some additional memory space, the address for IO.SYS drivers is fixed during boot process.
-Keyboard input routine converts function keys ans arrow keys to 2-byte escape sequences handled by DOSMES.ASM which says them as "VT52 equivalences" by default.
+Keyboard input routine converts function keys and arrow keys to 2-byte escape sequences handled by DOSMES.ASM which says them as "VT52 equivalences" by default.
 Maybe applications expect PC DOS compatible input -- 1st byte is NUL and 2nd byte is PC key code.
 The BIOS also supports the PC DOS compatible mode.
 Typing ESC F10 toggles the mode.